B&M Rail Trail, Amherst NH

 The best parking is a layby next to Walnut Hill Road, identified as parking on the official town map and also indicated on our map here.
 Heading south on our bicycles turned out to be a minor obstacle course thanks to the roots of the small trees that have sprung up along this former Boston & Maine railroad bed.
 The light tree cover affords some views eastward to marshland and across Little Baboosic Lake.
 Check out our YouTube video linked at the bottom of the page to get a better impression of the trail surface.

-RED PURPLE 3★ Amherst B&M Trail 0.9 mi each way, medium, gain 40 ft (10ft N-S)
+3★ Amherst B&M Trail 0.9 mi ea way, moderate, gain 40ft (10ft N-S)

 As you progress, the woodland becomes more dense and the trail loses its roughness.
 Before curving west, there's a trail junction that marks the start of the multi-use Josiah Parker Trail leading to the Pond Parish Loop.
 If you choose to continue on the flat railroad bed and along the curve, you'll know when you've come to the end of the trail as you'll be confronted with clearly marked private property and no trespassing signs.